 Additional info: Grown in coco coir with Fox Farms nutrients.
 Have been growing this plant from a seed and was in veg state growing very well with CFL lights (6500k) 24/7.
 Very full and bushy plant with many leaves and smelled nice.

-Switched to flowering stage by changing the lights to 12/12 (2700k).
-Two day later, the plant leaves were drooping, curling inwards, drying out and tips were turning black.
+Switched to the flowering stage by changing the lights to 12/12 (2700k).
+Two days later, the plant leaves were drooping, curling inwards, drying out and tips were turning black.
 Other leaves were a bright green and now almost yellow.

 Answer: This plant is showing classic signs of root problems like root rot.
 The fact that your plant is drinking less than normal also seems to indicate that there’s a problem at the roots.
 When the whole plant seems to just “deflate” overnight, it’s often caused by root problems.
 Heat can be a trigger (root bacteria love warm temps) and will also make this problem worse.

 Root problems often hit growers in soil or coco coir soon after the flip to the flowering stage, especially with less powerful lights like CFLs.
 This is because plants use a lot more water when they’re receiving 24 hours of light a day.
 When you flip to 12/12 light for the flowering stage, it’s easy to overwater plants if you continue watering them on the same schedule.

 It’s important to user proper watering practices throughout your grow.

 If you think you may have root problems, there are two easy ways to deal with this.